localstack/localstack/README.md

   inject `ProvisionedThroughputExceededException` errors into Kinesis API responses.
 * `DYNAMODB_ERROR_PROBABILITY`: Decimal value between 0.0 (default) and 1.0 to randomly
   inject `ProvisionedThroughputExceededException` errors into DynamoDB API responses.
+* `LAMDA_EXECUTOR`: Method to use for executing Lambda functions.
+Valid values are `local` (run the code in a temporary directory on the local machine) or `docker` (run code in a separate Docker container).
+In the latter case, if *LocalStack* itself is started inside Docker, then the `docker` command needs to be available inside the container (usually requires to run the container in privileged mode).
+Default is `docker`, fallback to `local` if Docker is not available.

 ## Developing